TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 ./sbin/snappy-start-all.sh
 ```

-For custom configuration and to start more nodes, refer [configuring the SnappyData cluster](../configuring_cluster/configuring_cluster.md).
+For custom configuration and to start more nodes, refer [configuring the TIBCO ComputeDB cluster](../configuring_cluster/configuring_cluster.md).

 <a id="multihost"></a>
 ## Multi-Host Installation

-For real-life use cases, you require multiple machines on which SnappyData must be deployed.
-You can start one or more SnappyData node on a single machine based on your machine size.
+For real-life use cases, you require multiple machines on which TIBCO ComputeDB must be deployed.
+You can start one or more TIBCO ComputeDB node on a single machine based on your machine size.

-Where there are multiple machines involved, you can deploy SnappyData on:
+Where there are multiple machines involved, you can deploy TIBCO ComputeDB on:

 *	[Machines With Shared Path](#sharedpath)